Vishuis

 What is Fish House?

 Support will be available for small businesses, especially regarding marketing and administration.
-More people will be given a chance to benefit from tourism and other economic opportunities in the region.
+More people will benefit from tourism and other economic opportunities in the region.
+Fish House will also be a heritage centre.
+Through digital media, visitors, schoolchildren, and residents will learn about the unique history of the fishing community, the sea, and the broader environment.

 Who will operate Fish House?

-How had Fish House been approved, if there was an objection?
+How had Fish House been approved?

 What is happening with Fish House now?